$5 for 7 tastes

 Inspired by their Apple Mead, in 2016 Helderberg Meadworks began producing their own hard cider.
 The philosophy of using all-natural ingredients extends to their ciders, allowing them to bring out the crisp, fresh apple flavor.
 Thanks to the positive customer feedback at festivals over the past two years, Helderberg decided to make hard cider a permanent addition to their tasting room offerings.

 The Meadhall is open!
-Sample everything Helderberg has to offer in their brand new tasting room.
+Sample everything Helderberg has to offer in their new tasting room.
 It’s open Thursday and Friday evenings, and Saturday and Sunday afternoons—the perfect spot to enjoy a session mead or one of Helderberg’s signature cocktails.

 In addition to mead and cider, Helderberg makes a rare product called a “braggot”, a beer/mead hybrid made with grains and hops.
 A collaboration with Brown’s Brewing, Saison deMiel is a light French saison beer/mead hybrid that is 6% ABV, made with a lighter version of Odin’s Tears.
 It is very refreshing and perfect for sipping on the patio in the summer.

 This year, AleHorn has asked Helderberg Meadworks to be their official mead producer.
 So far five different meads have been created and released, with more to come: Longship, a semi-sweet traditional mead; Longship Maple, a seasonal semi-sweet maple mead; Drakkar, a limited edition semi-sweet, winter spiced mead; Valkyrie, a semi-dry hopped mead; and Odin’s Potion, a dry pyment (honey and grape mead).